vigneshtpm/InternTask/README.md

 # Flutter App: Settings and Services

 This Flutter project implements settings and service functionalities using **GetX** for state management, dependency injection, and routing.
-Additionally, it utilizes the **image_picker** package for selecting images from the gallery or capturing them with the camera.
+Additionally, it utilizes the **image_picker** package for selecting images from the gallery.

 ## Features